keaghanjames/island_languages/README.md

 phoneme_count.R - code used to implement a phylospatial analysis of the influence of island endemism on phoneme counts using both the Phoible and Creanza et al. (2019) databases.

+Please not that directories will need be updated by the user in all instances.

 Data/

+Continents/mainlands_25km2/island_polygons_united.rds - spatial polygon objects of the two non-island treatments used in the study as well as the islands analysed.
+These maps are called by various scripts included in Code/.

+island_summary.csv - dataset used for island language diversity analyses.
+Includes the language richness, number of island endemic languages and language-weighted endemism for each island in the dataset, as well as all observations for predictor variables.
+Called by island_diversity_driversLR/IE/WE.R to implement phylospatial analysis of island language diversity.

+grambank/phoneme_data_by_lang.csv - Data used to implement phylospatial analyses of grammatical complexity and phonement counts.
+Dataset is called by gram_complexity.R and phoneme_count.R.

+languoid_data_for_analysis.csv - Supplementary data from Bromham et al. 2022 including L1 population sizes for languages.
+Called by various scripts in Code/.

+Output/